WPDevelopers/embedpress/src/readme.txt

 = PHOTOS: DEVIANTART, GIPHY, FLICK, IMGUR AND INSTAGRAM =

-EmbedPress supports most popular image-hosting sites, including Deviantart, Giphy, Imgur, Flick and Instagram:
+PublishPress Embeds supports most popular image-hosting sites, including Deviantart, Giphy, Imgur, Flick and Instagram:

 * [How to use Deviantart in WordPress](https://pressshack.com/embedpress/docs/embed-deviantart-image-wordpress/)
 * [How to use Giphy in WordPress](https://pressshack.com/embedpress/docs/embed-giphy-gifs-wordpress/)